Have a special album you don't want to send through the mail?

 We recommend that you measure your album cover before ordering - if it's different than the dimensions above or thicker than 1/4", please let us know so that we can adjust accordingly.

-Each frame comes with a Non-glare glaze, but you can request the UV-Protection option at no additional charge.
+Each frame comes with a UV protective, non-glare glaze to protect against fading and cut down on reflections, but you can request the straight UV-Protection option at no additional charge.
 Learn more about the difference in glazes.

 Installing Your Record